 We have designed the project to reach and be of benefit to a wide scholarly, professional and public community.
 Lying in the interstices of so many disciplinary strands, the study has the potential to reveal information about book-owners and cash-donors, as well as a clearer picture of the early population of the Bodleian's shelves.
 The addition of provenance information to the Bodleian catalogue will be of immediate benefit to scholars researching the personal collections of individuals and groups, as well of being of benefit to the antiquarian bookseller and auction community.
 A study of the economic status of donors will provide clues to the 'sources of wealth behind the shelf', a key research theme in the project to explore how colonial and commercial expansion and growth of wealth in the period was reflected in philanthropic gestures and social positioning.
 The Bodleian Library itself is a Collaborating Institution, particularly through its Centre for the Study of the Book; this partnership will be developed into a key public engagement strand onsite at the Bodleian to explore the economy of knowledge in an attempt to reveal the 'hidden histories' of the donors.
 One of the main drivers of the project is to assemble a network analysis of donors allowing an examination of the relationships between the historical group of people, in line with recent research methodology in the conjunction between archival research and the digital humanities.

-The project team consists of Dr Robyn Adams (PI, CELL), Dr Matthew Symonds (Co-I, CELL), Dr Alexandra Franklin (Co-I, Bodleian Library).
-We will be hiring a PDRA and RA to work with us on this project, so keep an eye on this page for news and further developments!
-To contact the project team, email email@example.com.
+The project team consists of Dr Robyn Adams (PI, CELL), Dr Matthew Symonds (Co-I, CELL), Dr Alexandra Franklin (Co-I, Bodleian Library), Dr Anna-Lujz Gilbert (Post-Doctoral Research Associate), and Ben Wilkinson-Turnbull (Research Assistant).
+To contact the project team, email firstname.lastname@example.org.